grauds/clematis.doc/docs/web-applications/continuous-deployment/continuous-deployment.md

 ## Jenkins Pipeline

-At the same time, [Jenkins](https://www.jenkins.io) is building projects on the premise, using configured triggers or schedule.
+At the same time, [Jenkins](https://www.jenkins.io) is building projects on the premises, using configured triggers or schedule.

 <img src={require('@site/static/img/jenkins.png').default} style={{width: '500px'}} alt={''}/>